Phil Twyford: Sixth Labour Government, 2017–2023

-Sixth National Government, 2023-present
+Sixth National Government, 2023–present

 Following the formation of the National-led coalition government in late November 2023, Twyford assumed the shadow immigration, disarmament and arms control, and associate foreign affairs portfolios in the Shadow Cabinet of Chris Hipkins.

 Political views

 Twyford identifies as a social democrat.
 In his maiden speech to Parliament, Twyford expressed support for a New Zealand republic.

 Israeli-Palestinian conflict

-In early November 2023, Twyford condemned violence by both Hamas and the Israeli Defense Force during the 2023 Israel-Hamas war at a Palestine solidarity rally in Auckland.
-He was booed off the stage by the crowd, later saying "I am sure I also bore the brunt of some people’s frustration that politicians are not doing more to stop the war."
+In early November 2023, Twyford condemned violence by both Hamas and the Israeli Defense Force during the Gaza war at a Palestine solidarity rally in Auckland.
+He was booed off the stage by the crowd, later saying "I am sure I also bore the brunt of some people's frustration that politicians are not doing more to stop the war."
 He has also expressed support for a two-state solution, saying "I want to see the creation of a Palestinian state that will allow both Israel and Palestine to live in peace."
 Green Party MP Chlöe Swarbrick also spoke at the same rally and expressed support for the Palestinians, chanting "From the river to the sea, Palestine will be free."
 In response to controversy around Swarbrick's chant, Twyford stated that he "chose not to [use it] because I think it's unhelpful."